Research ideas

 First milestone

-Pick prime powers or rings as the first target and write the minimal generator list.
+Choose prime powers or rings as the first target and write the smallest generator list.

 Current focus Fit: advanced M2 or PhD Scope: deep